eclipse-tractusx/traceability-foss/docs/concept/#578-consistent-null-values/#578-consistent-null-values.md

 # Requirements
 - Whenever a string value is saved or updated in the database and during data consumption from IRS:
     - [ ] Leading and trailing whitespace characters are trimmed.
     - [ ] Empty strings ("") are all converted to null.
-- [ ] Null values are shown *empty* in the frontend.
+- [ ] Null values are shown as a hyphen "-" in the frontend.
-- [ ] When sorting columns, empty values are shown all the way on the bottom regardless of the sort order.
+- [ ] When sorting columns, empty values are shown all the way at the top regardless of the sort order.
-- [ ] Empty values can be filtered and searched for.
-They are shown as "(Blank)" (de: "(Leer)") when filtering for them and can be searched by inputting the same term.
+- [ ] Empty values can be filtered for.
+They are shown as "*empty field*" when filtering for them.
+This option is always shown at the top of the filter/search box regardless of what the user is searching for.
 - [ ] Leading and trailing whitespace characters don't count as mandatory values during user input.

 # Out of scope